R2Northstar/NorthstarLauncher/BUILD.md

 6. **Open the NorthstarLauncher folder** you unzipped with Visual Studio.

 7. You may be prompted by visual studio to generate the cmake cache.
 To do this open the root `CMakeLists.txt` and click **Generate**.
-Once you do this you should be able to build teh project.
+Once you do this you should be able to build the project.

 ![Generate CMake Cache Prompt](https://github.com/R2Northstar/NorthstarLauncher/assets/64418963/2d825acb-3118-4cf0-84d2-cbc9174dece5)